dorontal/point-tagging-tool/README.md

 ## Usage

-Provide a directory that contains some image files as input, running the script from the command line:
+Provide a directory that contains some image files as input, running the script from the command line, e.g:

-    # ./ptagtool.py ~/Downloads
+    # ./ptagtool.py ~/Pictures